RohanM/RBF/README.md

 ### Strings

 Strings are represented as compounds with some standard functionality, eg. "hello aldehyde" and "world alcohol".
-Spaces may be encoded with hyphens (hello-world) or as ethers (hello world ether).
+Spaces may be encoded with underscores (hello_world) or as ethers (hello world ether).